liqotech/liqo/docs/pages/User/Post-Install/authentication.md

 ### Insert the token to authenticate the Home Cluster

-In the home cluster you have to create a Secret containing this token and to add two labels to make it visible to the Discovery component and linkable to the correct ForeignCluster resource:
+Now, in the home cluster you have to provide the token to Liqo.
+To do so, you should create a Secret containing the token value obtained on the remote cluster and to add two labels to make it visible to the
+Discovery component and linkable to the correct ForeignCluster resource:

 * `discovery.liqo.io/cluster-id` has to be set equals to the clusterID of the cluster that we want to peer (you can